-5. Make a Commitment by Signing a Personal Contract Once you have set your goals and developed a plan of action, make your plan into a personal contract.
-A serious personal contract-one that commits your word-can result in a higher chance of follow-through than will a casual, offhand promise.
+5. Make a Commitment by Signing a Personal Contract A serious personal contract-one that commits your word-can result in a higher chance of follow-through than will a casual, offhand promise.
 Your contract can help prevent procrastination by specifying the important dates and can also serve as a reminder of your personal commitment to change.
 Your contract should include a statement of your goal and your commitment to reaching it.
 Include details of your plan: the date you'll begin, the steps you'll use to measure your progress, the concrete strategies you've developed for promoting change, and the date you expect to reach your final goal.
 Have someone-preferably someone who will be actively helping you with your program-sign your contract as a witness.

 A Sample Behavior Change Plan Let's take the example of Michael, who wants to improve his diet.
 By monitoring his eating habits in his health journal for several weeks, he gets a good sense of his typical diet-what he eats and where he eats it.
 Through self-assessment and investigation, he discovers that he currently consumes only about one serving of fruit per week, much less than the recommended two to four servings per day.
 He also finds out that fruit is a major source of fiber, vitamins, minerals, and other substances important for good health.
 He sets the target of eating three servings of fruit per day as the overall goal for his behavior change plan.
-Next, he sets a start date and decides to break his plan into three parts.
-He'll begin by adding a serving of fruit to his breakfast.
-Once he successfully reaches this goal, he'll add other servings of fruit, first as part of his lunch and then in place of one of the sodas he typically consumes as a snack.
+Then, Michael develops a specific plan for change, which he describes in a contract that commits him to reaching his goal (Figure 1-5).
+Once Michael has signed his contract, he's ready to take action.